Free Street Hoops in NYC

 The courts at Orchard Beach, in Pelham Bay Park, have hosted Tracy McGrady, Ron Artest and some of NYC's best local stars during the Hoops in the Sun tournament.

-Schedule (season starts June 7 and runs through August 10; details available at hoopsinthesun.net):
+Schedule (Regular season begins on June 6 and runs through August 2.
+Playoffs August 7–9; details available at hoopsinthesun.net):